 Q3: Do you have to pay for new windows?

-Question 4: What if Im moving or deployed soon?
+Q4: What if I am moving or deployed soon?

 Certain programs allow you to transfer benefits to a new address in Alabama or apply in advance.